Retell, Reward, Repeat: Reinforcement Learning for Narrative Theory-Informed Story Retelling: Discussion

-Since both of our d-RLAIF and SFT training processes use less than a single epoch from the dataset to reach convergence, it suggests that massive datasets are not be necessary for LLM post-training.
-Efforts to curate datasets for ASG tasks may instead focus on comparatively smaller and query-only datasets compared to other tasks.
+The lack of consistent or significant performance increases of few-shot over zero-shot (Table \ref{tab:story-eval-wide}) shows that, for counterfactual story retelling, post-training is necessary for improving storytelling quality.
+Since our RRR pipeline uses less than a single epoch from the dataset to reach convergence, it suggests that massive storytelling datasets may not be necessary for post-training.
+Efforts to curate datasets for d-RLAIF may instead focus on comparatively smaller and query-only datasets.
+This approach potentially circumvents the bottleneck of limited shared datasets \citep{liu2026narrative}.

-We also show that a larger model is not always needed to teach a smaller model.
-Our experiments show that ASG d-RLAIF can be carried out using an 8B student and an 8B teacher--it does not always require pairing a larger teacher model with a smaller student model to achieve noticeable improvements.

-The crucial role of LLM-as-judge in d-RLAIF suggests that the path of Automatic Story Generation (ASG) through LLM reinforcement learning will be influenced by findings from Automatic Story Understanding (ASU).
-Using d-RLAIF, methods of effective ASU can offer great assistance in providing the reward signals needed for the training of future ASG models.
-We believe it to be beneficial to have unified knowledge and methods between generation and understanding.
-Additionally, we show that for the evaluation of effective ASU models, it is important to curate balanced datasets of high and low quality stories, which is a task that invites collaboration from ASG.
+Using d-RLAIF, methods of effective narrative understanding can provide great assistance in providing the reward signals needed for the training of future ASG models.
+We believe it to be beneficial to move towards unified knowledge and methods between generation and understanding.

-Our findings support claims that the most accurate LLM-as-judge (Selene-1-mini) is not necessarily the best teacher for reinforcement learning \citep{razin2025what}.
-Looking at the distribution of scores given to the annotation set in figure \ref{fig:narrativity_distribution}, we see that Selene-1-mini is a harsher judge than M-Prometheus.
-While harshness may have prevented models trained by Selene-1-mini's R\textsubscript{O} from reaching the goal reward plateaus or improve performance as opposed to those trained by the more lenient M-Prometheus, the same harshness may have contributed to being a better teacher of narrativity.
-This shows we need additional measures of LLM-as-judge beyond accuracy and alignment.

-A key challenge we encounter is the early stagnation during d-RLAIF training with GRPO, where policy models converge prematurely without reaching the optimal reward plateaus.
-To investigate this, we compare the standard 3-point Likert scale ($R_{O}$) against a more granular 5-point scale ($R_{O5}$), hypothesising that increased reward variance would mitigate signal loss in GRPO and improve learning.
-Interestingly, the $R_{O5}$-rewarded policy model becomes better at producing Logical and Rational outputs but significantly worse at retelling the narrative structure, degrading overall performance.
-This suggests that simply increasing scale granularity is insufficient to prevent gradient starvation \citep{pezeshki2021gradient} in GRPO setups if the underlying reward distribution remains sparse or saturated, where the LLM-as-judge fails to meaningful differentiate between outputs.